-which is compatible with $\hat{\cG}_{g,n}$.
-We will see that, thanks to the results of Section~\ref{centralizers}, the representation $\check{\cG}_{g,n}$, while containing all the arithmetic information of $\hat{\cG}_{g,n}$, is much more treatable.
-For the moment, let us observe that, by lifting elements of $G_\Q$ in $\pi_1(\cM_{g,n},\ol{\xi})$, we get also a natural representation, for $2g-2+n>0$:
+We will see that, thanks to the results of sections \ref{profinite twists} and \ref{centralizers}, the representation $\check{\cG}_{g,n}$, while containing all the arithmetic information of the representation $\hat{\cG}_{g,n}$, is much more treatable.
+For the moment, let us observe that, by lifting elements of $G_\Q$ to $\pi_1(\cM_{g,n},\ol{\xi})$, we get also natural compatible representations, for $2g-2+n>0$:

-By the characterization given in Theorem~\ref{intrinsic} of the complex of profinite curves $L(\hP_{g,n})$, there is a natural continuous action of $\aut^\ast(\cGG_{g,n})$ on $\aut(L(\hP_{g,n}))$, the group of continuous automorphism of the profinite simplicial complex $L(\hP_{g,n})$.
-We claim that this action is faithful:
+By the characterization given in Theorem~\ref{intrinsic} of the complex of profinite curves $L(\hP_{g,n})$, there is a natural continuous representation of $\aut^\ast(\cGG_{g,n})$ into $\aut(L(\hP_{g,n}))$, the group of continuous automorphisms of the simplicial profinite complex $L(\hP_{g,n})$.
+This representation is faithful:

 \begin{theorem} For $2g-2+n>0$, there is a natural faithful representation:

 \end{theorem}